mpasovic/majapasovic.org/about.md

 published: true
 ---

-<span class="versal m9">M</span>y name is Maja Pašović, and I come from the beautiful city of Sarajevo, Bosnia-Herzegovina.
+<span class="versal m9">M</span>y name is Maja Pašović, and I come from the beautiful city of Sarajevo, Bosnia-Herzegovina; living in the Washington, D.C. metro area right now.
 And if you happen to wonder where Bosnia is, it's situated in South-East Europe, or as many travel writers like to say, it's located "right in the heart of Europe."
 Other than being famous for the most delicious coffee in the world (which has to be eaten with a rose or walnut lokum on the side, to complement the taste of the coffee), Bosnia is the only place in the whole of Europe which actually has a rainforest!
 Not to mention that more than half the country is covered by magnificently beautiful mountains.

 <img src="/img/Maja%20BLOG_Photo.jpg" alt="Maja Pasovic" style="float:right;width:200px;margin:10px;padding:10px;">

 With respect to my professional background, I have two years of experience working on projects aimed at improving the status and rights of persons with disabilities, as Research Assistant at universities and non-profits.
 My latest post was with the UNICEF Office in Bosnia, where I assisted with the development of the first Situational Analysis on the Rights of Children with Disabilities, with a primary focus on improved inclusive education practices, health care, social protection, and employment of youth with disabilities.
+In Canada, I contributed to an extensive research on the Canadian immigration policies towards persons with disabilities in the first half of the 20th centurty.
+The research itself was turned into a book, "Disabled Upon Arrival" (by Jay Dolmage), to be published in early 2018.

 Perhaps my love of